-Wearing compression socks is not dangerous, when worn correctly.
+Wearing knee high compression socks is not dangerous, when worn correctly.
 For many people and situations, the greater danger is not keeping the blood flowing from the heart, to the legs, and back to the heart.
 Signs that your compression socks are not the right fit include:

 Deep red marks at the knee cuff